Datatamer/tamr-client/docs/user-guide/pandas.md

 ### Create New Dataset
 To create a new dataset and upload data, the convenience function `dataset.create_from_dataframe()` can be used.
 Note that Tamr will throw an error if columns aren't generally formatted as strings.
 (The exception being geospatial columns.
-For that, see the geospatial guide.)
+For that, see the geospatial examples.)

 In order to achieve this, the following code will transform the column types to string.
 ```python